badbubble/distgo/README.md

 # distgo

-A Distributed Go Compiler
+A Distributed Go Compiler.

+This is a Lab project in [Distributed Systems Course](https://studiegids.vu.nl/en/courses/2023-2024/X_400130#/) authored by Hanjun Liu and Sebastiaan Gerritsen, under the supervision of Sacheendra Talluri.

+You can read more details from the [report](.github/report.pdf)
 ![arch](.github/ds.drawio.png)
 ## Architecture
-* Master: responsible for generating all the commands required for compilation on the head node.
+* ***Master***: responsible for generating all the commands required for compilation on the head node.
 It organizes these commands into various dependency-based groups.
 Within each group, commands are independent of each other and can be run simultaneously on multiple nodes on DAS-5.
 Once organized, the master node dispatches these groups to the asynchronous task queue named `Compile_Group`.
-* Coordinator: to extract groups from the `Compile_Group` task queue and break them down into single command tasks and send them to the `Compile_Job` task queue.
+* ***Coordinator***: to extract groups from the `Compile_Group` task queue and break them down into single command tasks and send them to the `Compile_Job` task queue.
 These tasks are then executed across multiple worker nodes.
 It manages the compilation process in a sequential manner, extracting each group one after the other.
 Additionally, the coordinator node is responsible for synchronizing the build result files across the worker nodes, ensuring a cohesive and efficient compilation process.
-* Worker: operates on a DAS-5 node.
+* ***Worker***: operates on a DAS-5 node.
 Its ongoing function is to continuously retrieve jobs from the `Compile_Job` task queue and execute them.
 ## Installation and Usage on DAS-5

 ### 1. Build this project